Morgan M. Moulder: Career

 Moulder was admitted to the bar in 1928 and commenced the practice of law in Linn Creek, Missouri.

 Moulder was elected prosecuting attorney of Camden County, Missouri, in 1928.
 He was reelected for three succeeding terms and served until 1938.

 In 1938, he returned to the private practice of law.

 From 1943 to 1946, he served as special assistant to the United States attorney for the western district of Missouri.

 In April 1947, he was appointed by the Governor to serve as a judge of the circuit court in the eighteenth judicial circuit and served until December 31, 1948.

-In 1949, Moulder was elected as a Democrat to the Eighty-first and to the six succeeding sessions of the U.S. Congress (January 3, 1949 – January 3, 1963).
-He served on the House Un-American Activities Committee (HUAC).
-While HUAC member in 1950, he heard testimony from Lee Pressman and Max Lowenthal among others.
+In 1948, Moulder was elected as a Democrat to the Eighty-first U.S. Congress; he was re-elected to the six succeeding Congresses (January 3, 1949 – January 3, 1963).
+He served on the House Un-American Activities Committee (HUAC); while a HUAC member in 1950, he heard testimony from Lee Pressman and Max Lowenthal, among others.

 Moulder did not sign the 1956 Southern Manifesto, and voted in favor of the Civil Rights Acts of 1957 and 1960, as well as the 24th Amendment to the U.S. Constitution.

-He was not a candidate for reelection in 1962 to the Eighty-eighth Congress.

-He resumed the practice of law in Camdenton, Missouri.
+He did not seek renomination in 1962, and resumed the practice of law in Camdenton, Missouri.